Mrian07/Proyeksi/docs/release-notes/4-0-2/README.md

 ---

-# OpenProject 4.0.2
+# ProyeksiApp 4.0.2

-OpenProject 4.0.2 was released today which contains several security and bug fixes.
+ProyeksiApp 4.0.2 was released today which contains several security and bug fixes.
-We advise everyone to update their OpenProject installations.
+We advise everyone to update their ProyeksiApp installations.

-With OpenProject 4.0.2 the Rails version has been updated to 3.2.21 ([\#17467](https://community.openproject.org/work_packages/17467 "Updating Rails to 3.2.21 (closed)")).
+With ProyeksiApp 4.0.2 the Rails version has been updated to 3.2.21 ([\#17467](https://community.openproject.org/work_packages/17467 "Updating Rails to 3.2.21 (closed)")).
 In addition, several bugs have been fixed: